mojave-interactive/figma-page-numbers-plugin/README.md

 # Page Numbers: a simple pagination plugin for Figma, made by Mojave Interactive

-## tl;dr instructions
+## Basic instructions
 - Design your page numbers however you want, using placeholder numbers.
-- Name each text layer containing a page number `page number`.
+- Make sure every layer containing a page number is named `page number`.
 - Every page has to be framed.
+- Arrange the pages in rows, left to right.
 - Select all the framed pages.
 - Run the plugin.